 Common Signs and Symptoms of Meningitis

-Bacterial meningitis symptoms may develop within hours or days.
-Viral meningitis symptoms may also develop quickly or over several days.
+Bacterial and viral meningitis symptoms may develop within hours or days.

 Other Potential Signs and Symptoms of Meningococcal Disease